Home Buying? How to Improve Home Energy Score

 DIY improvements can make a much larger dent in your energy loss than one may imagine.
 With online tools to help, anyone can start small and make big impacts.

-If you’re not in the market right now for new windows, that’s totally understandable.
+- Add Weatherstripping to Windows and Doors – If you’re not in the market right now for new windows, that’s totally understandable.
 There are ways to make sure your windows aren’t the main source of air loss.
 Try adding weatherstripping.
-Be sure to use a type that will withstand temperature changes and normal wear and tear, and clean the area before you apply it to make sure the adhesion is strong.
+Be sure to use a type that will withstand temperature changes and normal wear and tear and clean the area before you apply it to make sure the adhesion is strong.

 5 Contractor Energy Saving Repairs